Anderson Carriage Co. (1907-1910)

 Detroit Electric ad with rad emblem (1919) ld |

-This is the Detroit Electric radiator emblem shown below, which originally had polished nickel letters and borders in a dull black background.
+This Detroit Electric radiator emblem originally had polished nickel letters and borders in a dull black background, see worn example shown below.
 This Detroit Electric emblem is rare.

 The same emblem was also used as the hub emblem, see example shown below: